This information is not current and is being provided for reference purposes only

 Q & A on Paying Taxes by Electronic Funds Transfer

-This Informational Publication has been superseded by IP 93(2.1)
+This publication has been superseded by IP 93(2.1)

 In its May 1992 Special Session the Connecticut General Assembly passed legislation that permits the Department of Revenue Services to require certain taxpayers to pay their taxes by electronic funds transfer (EFT) instead of by check.
 Generally speaking, taxpayers whose liability for a particular tax exceeds $500,000 per year will be required to pay that tax by EFT.